VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/d_auth.md

 it'd be simple, right?
 We just authenticate with our hands!

-Sure, maybe with something like this it *might*, *maybe* be possible to have a good way to verify identity, but that misses an important point in authentication: You don't always want to only have one identitiy.
+Sure, maybe with something like this it *might*, *maybe* be possible to have a good way to verify identity, but that misses an important point in authentication: You don't always want to only have one identity.

 Maybe you want to keep your work account separate from a personal one.
 Maybe you're testing the waters with your gender identity and don't want it to be tied back to other accounts.
 Whatever the case, we don't *want* identity verification to be absolute.